Adityakumar747/Idr-assignment/Readme.md

 ## 🚀 Overview

-This website delivers a professional and accessible platform to showcase IDR’s mission, services, and ecosystem.
-It combines structured content, modern UI design, and responsive layout techniques to ensure a seamless user experience across devices.
+This website presents IDR’s mission, services, and ecosystem through a structured and accessible interface.
+It is designed with a focus on **clarity, responsiveness, and user experience** across all devices.

 ---

 ## 🎯 Project Highlights

-- Designed a clean and professional corporate UI
+- Clean and professional corporate UI
-- Built a fully responsive layout for all screen sizes
+- Fully responsive design
-- Implemented smooth scrolling and interactive elements
+- Smooth scrolling interactions
-- Created a scalable brand identity and logo system
+- Scalable brand identity
-- Focused on accessibility and readability
+- Accessible and readable layout

 ---